 2.151 Drying ― The process of change of a coat of paint or varnish from the liquid to the solid state, due to the evaporation of solvent, physicochemical reactions of the binding medium, or a combination of these causes.
 When the drying process takes place during exposure to air at normal temperature it is called ‘air drying’ ; if it is accelerated by the application of a moderate degree of heat ( normally not exceeding 80°C ) it is termed ‘ forced drying’ ; as distinct from ‘stoving’ .
 Various successive stages in the drying of a paint or a varnish film are distinguished by qualifying terms (with corresponding drying time) as follows:

-Dust dry ― When dust no longer adheres to the paint surface.
+Dust dry ― When dust no longer adheres to the paint surface;

 Surface dry ― When the paint is dry on the surface but is soft and is tacky underneath.
-This condition is also commonly described as ‘sand dry’.
+This condition is also commonly described as ‘sand dry’;

-Tack free ― Free from stickiness even under pressure; also known as touch dry.
+Tack free ― Free from stickiness even under pressure; also known as touch dry;

 Hard dry ― When the drying has reached such a stage that if desired, a further coat can be satisfactorily applied by brushing, if necessary, after flatting.
-The term is also used to describe certain degree of film hardness when tested by specified methods.
+The term is also used to describe certain degree of film hardness when tested by specified methods; and